3:10 to Yuma (2007 film): Plot

 In 1884 Arizona Territory, Dan Evans is a poor rancher and Civil War veteran who owes money to Glen Hollander, a local banker in the town of Bisbee.
 Hollander's men burn down his barn and scatter his cattle as a warning to pay his debts.
 The next morning, Evans and his two sons search for their herd but stumble upon Ben Wade and his gang robbing a stagecoach staffed by Pinkertons.
 Wade sees Evans and his two sons watching from the hills and decides that they are not a threat to his gang.
 He takes their horses to prevent them from giving warning about the robbery.
 Wade promises to leave the horses tied up "on the road to Bisbee", so that Evans can recover them.
 After Wade's gang departs, Evans rescues the lone surviving coach guard, Pinkerton Agent Byron McElroy.

 Wade and his gang ride to Bisbee to drink at the local saloon and divide up their loot.
 The gang departs but Wade chooses to stay behind to enjoy the company of the barmaid.
 Evans brings McElroy to veterinarian/lawman Doc Potter to tend his wounds and tries in vain to negotiate his debt with Hollander.
 Evans finds Wade emerging from an upstairs room in the saloon and coaxes a few dollars from Wade over the trouble he caused Evans.
 As the two talk, lawmen surround the saloon and arrest Wade.

 Grayson Butterfield, the railroad's representative, hires a posse consisting of McElroy, Potter, and Tucker (one of Hollander's men) to take Wade to Contention.
 They are to put Wade on the 3:10 afternoon train to Yuma Territorial Prison.
 Evans asks for $200 to help deliver Wade, in order to pay his debt to Hollander.
 Butterfield agrees, and the newly formed posse meet at Evans's ranch.
 McElroy arranges for a decoy wagon to distract Wade's gang in pursuit.

 During the journey, Tucker and McElroy provoke Wade; he stabs Tucker to death with a fork stolen earlier from Evans' home and throws McElroy off a cliff after he insults Wade's mother.
 Wade attempts to escape but is stopped when Evans's son William appears.
 The group is ambushed by Apaches.
 After Wade kills the warriors, he flees into a Chinese laborer construction camp.
-The foreman of the camp captures Wade and the posse arrives to collect him, but the foreman, holding an old grudge against the outlaw, wants to kill Wade.
+The foreman of the camp, Walter Boles, captures Wade and the posse arrives to collect him, but Boles, holding an old grudge against the outlaw for the death of his brother, wants to kill Wade.
 A gunfight breaks out between the two groups, killing Potter while the rest of the posse escape with Wade.
 They arrive in Contention hours before the train's departure time and check into a hotel, where several local marshals join them.